kotn3l/fs-ct/readme.md

 ## Map Conversion to ASCII with texture support

-New Multithreaded option, performance thread was run on 1600X (6c/12t):
+New Multithreaded option, performance tests were run on 1600X (6c/12t):

 |Test ran on maps                |SingleThreaded       |MultiThreaded| MT faster by %
 |----------------|-------------------------------|-----------------------------|-|